Jihlava Zoo

 Jihlava Zoo (Zoologická zahrada Jihlava) is a zoo in Jihlava in the Czech Republic.

 Characteristics

-Jihlava Zoo is located in a valley of the Jihlávka Stream, and is home to about 250 species of exotic animals, including endangered species.
+Jihlava Zoo is located in a valley of the Jihlávka Stream, and is home to about 260 species of exotic animals, including endangered species.
 The zoo specializes in breeding of big carnivores, monkeys and reptiles.

 History

-Jihlava Zoo was founded in 1982.
+The predecessor of the Jihlava Zoo was Zookoutek Jihlava, established in 1957.
+In 1982, it transformed into a zoo.

 In 1994, the zoo was accepted as a member of the European Association of Zoos and Aquaria (EAZA).